Heinzad/heinzad.github.io/_vitae/2005-tauranga-inquiry-waitangi-tribunal.md

 ---
-title: "Tauranga Distict Inquiry - Facilitation, 2005"
+title: "Tauranga Distict Inquiry - Facilitation"
 excerpt: "Completing a commission of inquiry in Tauranga and surrounding areas.
 Waitangi Tribunal Research Unit, 2005-2010."
 author: "Adam Heinz"
 date: 2026-03-30T20:05:01-00:00
-order: 241
+ordinal: 241
 ---
 *Completing a commission of inquiry in Tauranga and surrounding areas.*